jdebacker/UN-OG-Training/docs/book/python/intro.md

 ```{exercise-end}
 ```

-[Put a review of Python data types here: string, byte, float, list, set, dict.
-Discuss mutability versus immutability as well as iterability.
-Also introduce NumPy arrays and Pandas DataFrames.]
+We cover Python's built-in functions, constants, and data types and their properties in {numref}`ExerStandardLibrary` of the {ref}`Chap_StdLib` chapter.
+We also introduce different commonly used objects like Numpy arrays and operations in chapter {ref}`Chap_Numpy` and Pandas DataFrames and operations in chapter {ref}`Chap_Pandas`.

 (SecPythonIntroPackages)=